TDEP workflow using VASP

 done

-After the scf calculations are done, gather all the CONTAR_confxxxx file.
-Use process_contar_5.3.py
+After the scf calculations are done, gather all the CONTAR_confxxxx files.
+To generate all the necessary input files for extract_forceconstants

-Extract the forceconstant (for non-polar materials, neglect --polar
+Extract the force constants (for non-polar materials, neglect --polar

 ):

-file includes all the informations for the calculations of lattice dynamical properties, such as the phonon dispersion.
+The resulting outfile.forceconstant contains all the information for the calculations of lattice dynamical properties, such as the phonon dispersion.

 > mv outfile.forceconstant infile.forceconstant